-Most Christians are used to hearing about Jesus’ death on the cross on Calvary, where He shed His blood and died for us as a blameless and faultless lamb.
-Only a few people realize that Jesus also died in another way, and that His crucifixion was the completion of a work of salvation that had been in progress for 33 years.
+Most Christians are used to hearing about Jesus’ death on the cross on Calvary but only a few people realize that Jesus also died in another way.

 What was Jesus’ life like from His birth in Bethlehem to His crucifixion on Calvary?
 Was He under some special protection of His Father while He was alive—a protection that preserved Him from trials and the Fall?
 In Heb.
 4:15 it says something different: “For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.”